MONY Group PLC Announces Share Repurchase and Cancellation - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-MONY Group PLC, a company involved in financial transactions, announced the repurchase of 66,296 of its ordinary shares from Morgan Stanley & Co.
+MONY Group PLC, a company involved in financial transactions, announced the purchase of 69,009 of its own ordinary shares on the London Stock Exchange and Multilateral Trading Facilities from Morgan Stanley & Co.
 International Plc.
-This transaction was executed on the London Stock Exchange and Multilateral Trading Facilities, following instructions issued in February 2025.
-The shares were bought at prices ranging from 218.8000 to 222.8000 pence, with a volume-weighted average price of 221.2100 pence per share.
-MONY intends to cancel the purchased shares, a move that could impact its share capital structure and potentially influence shareholder value.
+This move, following instructions issued in February 2025, is part of MONY’s strategy to manage its share capital, as the company intends to cancel the purchased shares, potentially impacting its share value and shareholder equity.

 The most recent analyst rating on (GB:MONY) stock is a Buy with a £2.85 price target.
 To see the full list of analyst forecasts on Moneysupermarket.com stock, see the GB:MONY Stock Forecast page.